Prenatal multivitamins support the nutrient needs of both mom and baby throughout the entire pregnancy†

 What are prenatal vitamins good for?
 Because baby develops in different ways during the nine-month gestation period, it’s important to take a prenatal multivitamin daily throughout pregnancy, and for those trying to conceive, it’s best to start taking one even before conception

 But what are the most important prenatal vitamins and minerals needed during pregnancy?
-Do they really help the baby grow?
 What do prenatal vitamins and minerals do during pregnancy?
 And what trimester are prenatal vitamins and minerals most important?

 Dig in to learn more about the importance of all the vitamins and minerals needed from when you are trying to conceive to all the trimesters of pregnancy.

 Even if you think you’re eating super healthy, you should still supplement your diet with a prenatal multivitamin every day—ideally, you should start taking prenatals before you even conceive and continue through the entire pregnancy.
 But do you need prenatal vitamins?
-Taking a prenatal multivitamin every day is so crucial to a baby’s healthy growth and development that most physicians recommend them to pregnant women.
+YES!
+Taking a prenatal multivitamin every day is so crucial to help support a baby’s healthy growth and development that most physicians recommend them to pregnant women.
 Why?
 Because they help fill in any nutritional gaps that may be missing from your diet, especially because some vitamins and minerals have higher intake recommendations during pregnancy.
-So taking a prenatal multivitamin supports the health of both mom and baby.†
+Considering that approximately 50% of pregnancies are unplanned, according to the United Nations Populations Fund, it is important to be prepared.
+Taking a prenatal multivitamin supports the health of both mom and baby.†

 When Should I Start Taking a Prenatal Multivitamin?